PatrickSantoZZ/field-boss_time/README.md

 # Commands

-- `bamtime` - to show list of field bosses and their known status
+- `worldboss` - to show list of field bosses and their known status